Table of Contents

 When your little one turns one, they will typically weigh about three times their birth weight.
 To correctly track weight increase over time, weigh your baby on the same scale with the same amount of clothing on (or, better yet, unclothed!).

-There’s really no such thing as an “insignificant” nutrient; nonetheless, some will have a greater impact on the nutrition of your babies when they are 6-12 months old.
+There’s no such thing as an “insignificant” nutrient; nonetheless, some will have a greater impact on the nutrition of your babies when they are 6-12 months old.
 The nutrients that your growing baby requires to flourish are listed below:

 1. Breast Milk